fallow64/fallow64/README.md

 👋 Hello!
 My name is Austin.

-I'm a student at the University of Wisconsin-Madison, majoring in Computer science.
+I'm a student at the University of Wisconsin-Madison, majoring in Computer Science.
 Currently, I'm interning at the [Center for High Throughput Computing](https://chtc.cs.wisc.edu/) as a student web developer.

 Nice to meet you!